 Anyone who doesn’t want to pay over $100 for their sheets

 There is something extra luxurious about sleeping on high quality sheets, and Layla wants you to be able to experience that.
 Using bamboo is much better for the environment because, as a grass (not a tree), it grows very quickly and can be cut several times a year.
 It also uses 200x less water than cotton, and doesn’t need any harsh chemicals sprayed on it because it’s naturally pest-resistant.
-If you’re looking to elevate your sleep routine and help out the environment, these Layla Bamboo Sheets could be a good option.
+If you’re looking to elevate your sleep routine and help out the environment, these Layla Bamboo Sheets could be a really nice option.

-The Layla Bamboo Sheets are available in the full spectrum of sizes, which includes twin, twin XL, full, queen, king, and California king.
-They are available in either a dark grey or white color, and can fit mattresses that are up to 14” deep, which is pretty thick in the mattress department, but they don’t offer any extra deep sheets for extra thick beds or mattresses with toppers.
+These Layla sheets are available in neutral colors, either a dark grey or white color, and can fit mattresses that are up to 14” deep.
+This measurement is pretty thick in the mattress department, but they don’t offer any “extra deep” sheets for extra thick beds or mattresses with toppers.